★ A CURATED DIRECTORY OF FINANCIAL TOOLS AND RESOURCES ★

 Data partners

-Mutual fund prices and end-of-day index prices are provided by Morningstar (per Google Finance disclaimer).
+Mutual fund prices, end-of-day index prices, and currency/cryptocurrency prices are listed as provided by Morningstar in the Google Finance disclaimer.

 Some intraday index data may be provided by ICE Data Services (per Google Finance disclaimer).